Make Money Jobs & Careers

 fizkes/Adobe senior woman using laptop to work from home while talking on cellphone

-Understanding your rights and taking action when they are violated helps keep work environments fair, where everyone is treated with dignity and respect, and we can all get ahead financially.
+Understanding your rights and taking action when they are violated helps keep work environments fair.
+When everyone is treated with dignity and respect, employees can focus on their careers and long-term goals like planning a way to get ahead financially

 Many federal organizations are in place to safeguard employees from hostile work environments, discrimination, and unfair labor practices, and they can become your allies if your boss crosses the line.